The ‘do it all’ generation of females is feeling the strain, with working women far more stressed than men.

 High-achieving women also tended to have a number of traits in common – perfectionism, a strong inner critic, and a desire to be approved of by others.

 “All of these traits make for excellent, diligent employees; self-motivated, reflective and naturally seeking high standards.
 But they often go hand in hand with being sensitive and a tendency to lack self-confidence, which can tip over.
-We are twice as likely to suffer from anxiety disorders and 2.5 times as likely to develop depression.
+We are twice as likely to suffer from anxiety disorders and two and a half times as likely to develop depression.
 The reasons for these gender differences are complex, but include elements of role strain and a tendency to internalise negative feelings.
-Overall, about 1 in 5 women will develop depression during their lives.
+Overall, about one in five women will develop depression during their lives.

 “Often, the people I work with are frightened that if they open up and share their feelings, they may fall apart.
 What I have found is the opposite.
 The process of sharing your emotions with someone you trust actually builds your inner strength and emotional resilience, giving you tools to cope better in future.”

-Some researchers say women are more likely to report stress than men, who may prefer to suggest they are suffering back pain or another physical ailment than acknowledge stress, for fear of looking psychologically weak.
+Some researchers say women are more likely to report stress than men, who may prefer to suggest they're suffering back pain or another physical ailment than acknowledge stress, for fear of looking psychologically weak.

 Stress levels high everywhere

 Dr Mohring said: “From what I see, stress levels are high everywhere.
-Everybody working today is being driven harder, and asked to deliver so much more than they were even five years ago, and digital saturation means that work follows us home and often, via smartphones, to our bedside.
+Everyone working today is being driven harder, and asked to deliver so much more than they were even 5 years ago, and digital saturation means that work follows us home and often, via smartphones, to our bedside.
 Most people I see are too tired to enjoy life outside of work as a result.

 “In the city, 60+ hour weeks are not rare.

 “Women often don’t come to the clinic until they are at absolute breaking point or they turn to alcohol as a work ‘anaesthetic’.
-But still many senior business managers do not believe stress, anxiety or depression is a serious enough reason for employees to take time off work."
+But still, many senior business managers don't believe stress, anxiety or depression is a serious enough reason for employees to take time off work."

 The impact of work-related stress

-The Priory Group, which runs the largest network of mental healthcare hospitals and clinics in the UK, has recently opened high street clinics in London, Canterbury and Birmingham to help to treat work stress and other conditions including alcohol and drug addiction.
+Priory runs the largest network of mental healthcare hospitals and clinics in the UK, and has a number of high street clinics in London, Canterbury and Birmingham, to help to treat work stress and other conditions, including alcohol and drug addiction.

-According to official figures, there are now a record number of women in work - with more than 14 million saying they are in some form of employment.
+According to official figures, there are now a record number of women in work - with more than 14 million saying they're in some form of employment.

 Meanwhile, a Government report in 2014 calculated that 70 million days a year are lost due to stress, depression and other mental health conditions.
-The cost to the economy is estimated to be £70bn-£100bn a year.
+The cost to the economy is estimated to be £70bn to £100bn a year.